Ocean

 434

-435 inline void Worker::WorkerThread::setThreadFunction(const AbortableFunction& abortableFunction, const unsigned int abortIndex)
+435inline void Worker::WorkerThread::setThreadFunction(const AbortableFunction& abortableFunction, const unsigned int abortIndex)

 437 ocean_assert(externalSignal_);